 Medical billing terms can be confusing.
-That’s why we’ve defined some of the most common medical terminology that you may run in to.
-Look below for a simple, easy-to-understand definitions.
+That’s why we’ve defined some of the most common terms you may see on your bill.
+Look below for simple, easy-to-understand definitions.

 Allowed Amount – The maximum amount an insurer will pay for a covered medical service or treatment.
 If there is a remainder still owed, you’ll need to pay the difference.

 Amounts Generally Billed (AGB) – AGB refers to a method of reviewing past claim insurance payments and dividing by total billed claim amounts.
 The AGB number is used to calculate total financial responsibility thresholds for patients that are eligible for financial assistance.
 The AGB is recalculated every year.

 Co-Insurance – The percentage you pay after an insurance company pays its agreed-upon percentage; e.g., your plan may cover 80% and you would pay the remaining 20%.

 Contracted Collection Agency – A contracted outside agency (vendor) providing debt collection services on behalf of Aurora.